DanyRDG/Final-Project/PROPOSAL.md

 • It produces clear quantitative evidence (correlations, regression coefficients) about the impact of pre-tournament form.

 • The predictive model achieves consistent accuracy across different competitions.

 Stretch Goals (if time permits)

 • Extend the analysis to tournaments after 2025 and try to predict the winner of the next world cup in 2026.

-• Incorporate Elo ratings or FIFA rankings to measure “strength-adjusted form.”